Home 9 Pampas Cat

 • The cat’s scientific name was first proposed in 1782.

-• The Pampas cat is found throughout many regions in South America.
+• It is found throughout many regions in South America.

-• The Pampas cat generally inhabits area where there is water, like marshes and swamps.
+• The cat generally inhabits area where there is water, like marshes and swamps.

 • They are sometimes compared in appearance to a domestic orange tabby cat.